 - Variety: Similar to volume and variety, the data can become of a different variety.
 For example, data for aggregator services such as Uber, and Airbnb.

 In order to manage big data while delivering on the business requirements, an appropriate selection of learning methods such as batch learning or online learning is made.

 What is Batch or Offline Learning?

 Batch learning represents the training of machine learning models in a batch manner.
-In other words, batch learning represents the training of the models at regular intervals such as weekly, bi-weekly, monthly, quarterly, etc. The data gets accumulated over a period of time.
+In other words, batch learning represents the training of the models at regular intervals such as weekly, bi-weekly, monthly, quarterly, etc. In batch learning, the system is not capable of learning incrementally.
+The models must be trained using all the available data every single time.
+The data gets accumulated over a period of time.
 The models then get trained with the accumulated data from time to time at periodic intervals.
+This model training takes a lot of time and computing resources.
+Hence, it is typically done offline.
+After the models are trained, they are launched into production and they run without learning anymore.
 Batch learning is also called offline learning.
 The models trained using batch or offline learning are moved into production only at regular intervals based on the performance of models trained with new data.

 Building offline models or models trained in a batch manner requires training the models with the entire training data set.
 Improving the model performance would require re-training all over again with the entire training data set.
 These models are static in nature which means that once they get trained, their performance will not improve until a new model gets re-trained.
+The model’s performance tends to decay slowly over time, simply because the world continues to evolve while the model remains unchanged.
+This phenomenon is often called model rot or data drift.
+The solution is to regularly retrain the model on up-to-date data.
 Offline models or models trained using batch learning are deployed in the production environment by replacing the old model with the newly trained model.

 There can be various reasons why we can choose to adopt batch learning for training the models.
 Some of these reasons are the following: